monkphin/PokeBattle/README.md

 - game page
 - 404 page

 The game page is only accessible via the 'play game' button, once the player has entered their name into the text field.
 If the player tries to bypass entering their name an alert is generated advising them to enter their name, similarly if they enter all spaces the same alert will be generated.
 The custom 404 page is present in case a visitor somehow manages to access a non-existent part of the website and offers methods to get back to the index page.
 Their is also an if statement to checks if the player name has been stored when accessing the game.html page.
 If this has not been stored, it redirects the player to the index.html page to ensure they enter their name and read how the play the game using window.location.assign().
 This is in-case the game.html page is accessed directly via bookmarks or direct linking and ensures that players cannot just start the game without accessing the index page first.
+All aspects of the website have been designed with mobile first in mind.
+Targeting a minimum width of 344px, since this is the pixel width of the Galaxy Z Fold 5, the smallest handheld that Chrome's device simulator supports.
+However, it can drop as low as 328px before significant rendering issues start to occur.

 ## Index page